 The Ipswich Historical Society was founded in October 1966 as a result of a recognised need in the community for the collection and preservation of the history and heritage of the Ipswich region.
 In July 1967, the Society began its search for suitable premises for meetings and to establish a Historical Museum.

 The Society commenced collections of items of interest in February, 1969.
 On 2nd March 1982, the Society launched the book “Romance on the Bremer”.
 It was reprinted in 1992.

-A patron of the Society is Life Member, Beryl Johnston.
+A patron of the Society was Life Member, Beryl Johnston until her passing in August 2021.
 Our patron, David Donald, passed away in May 2019.
 Claire Guymer, also a Life Member, accepted the invitation to become a Patron in October 2019.

 In 1997 the Ipswich City Council purchased the property now known as Cooneana Heritage Centre at New Chum from FAI and after the Society commissioned a study of the project, an expression of interest was submitted to the Ipswich City Council.
 The Society was chosen as the successful bidder to develop the Cooneana Heritage Centre Project.

 The Society first occupied the site in January 2000.
 In 2002 the Society achieved a formal agreement and lease for the site for 10 years with another optional 10 years.
 Ipswich Historical Society and Ipswich City Council have enabled several other community groups to locate at Cooneana Heritage Centre:

 Spinners, Weavers and Fibre Artisans of Ipswich in Brighton House

 Queensland Metal Artisans Collective have a workshop on site.